jchatel/quickmail-next-docs/email-accounts/handling-replies-with-opportunities.md

 ![screenshot](../images/002_file-qPbEMyh91h.png)

+FYI: If you send a reply via LinkedIn, it will not send immediately.
+Instead, it will wait for 35 seconds before it sends.
+That's normal.

+This is done by design to handle temporary LinkedIn errors and prevent you from retrying manually.

 ## Selecting an email account to send from

 To select which channel to send, select one of the options in the "From:" field.